vain/slinp/README.md

 New Architecture
 ================

-ppres is a toolchest that comprises several individual programs.
+ppres is a tool chest that comprises several individual programs.

 One of them is showpdf.
 This tool's job is to display one page of one PDF file in one window.
 It reads simple commands on STDIN to navigate in